percona/pbm-docs/docs/usage/delete-backup.md

     ```

 To enable [point-in-time recovery](pitr-tutorial.md) from the most recent backup snapshot, Percona Backup for MongoDB does not delete slices that were made after that snapshot.
 For example, if the most recent snapshot is `2021-07-20T07:05:23Z [restore_to_time: 2021-07-21T07:05:44]` and you specify the timestamp `2021-07-20T07:05:44`, Percona Backup for MongoDB deletes only slices that were made before `2021-07-20T07:05:23Z`.

+To verify what oplog slices will be deleted without yet deleting them, run the ``pbm delete-pitr`` command with the `--dry-run` flag.